HoudiniGraphql/houdini/README.md

     // parse the result as json
     return await result.json()
 })
 ```

-##### Executing Persisted Queries on the Server

-To execute client requests that send persisted queries instead of query text, your server will need to be able to lookup the query text corresponding to each `hash`.
-Typically this will involve saving the output of the --persist-output <path> JSON file to a database or some other storage mechanism, and retrieving the corresponding text for the ID specified by a client.

-For a detailed explanation please refer to the [Relay Docs](https://relay.dev/docs/guides/persisted-queries/#simple-server-example).

 ## ⚠️&nbsp;&nbsp;Notes, Constraints, and Conventions
 - The compiler must be run every time the contents of a `graphql` tagged string changes